 Arizona Nachos Cheese Snack Tray

-No, Arizona wasn't just known for their sugar-y iced teas back when you were in elementary school.
-They also made (and still make to this day) a Nachos Cheese Snack Tray and even fruit snacks (also bad for you).
+No, Arizona wasn't just known for its sugary iced teas back when you were in elementary school.
+They also made (and still make to this day) a Nachos 'n' Cheese Snack Tray and even fruit snacks (also bad for you).

 With 490 milligrams of sodium in just 30 chips, you're basically overdosing on salt.
 It's like you're dipping the chips in pure salt, rather than nacho cheese or salsa.

 Lunchables—Ham and Cheddar Cracker Stackers

 Sure, you might be getting 11 grams of protein but ham is a deeply processed deli meat, which you definitely shouldn't eat if cancer runs in your family.
 Those 11 grams of protein are dismissed by not only the cancer risk but also the calories you get in one serving, along with the 660 milligrams of sodium, 6.5 grams of added sugars, and the trans fat that is present, too.
 Big yikes all around.

 You might just pass out from diabetic shock looking at this Lunchable.
 Keep the grocery cart moving.

 Dunkaroos—Vanilla Cookies With Vanilla Frosting and Rainbow Sprinkles

 Can you believe that cookies dipped in frosting were once thought of as an appropriate lunchtime treat or snack? *Slaps forehead repeatedly.*

 These dunkers may be delicious and may taste like 1995, but you're going to want to pass on these.
 Dunkaroos are full of added sugars, are highly processed, and have way too many calories and milligrams of sodium for how tiny each serving is.